sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started.md

 - A Windows PC, Linux or a Mac with a USB port to connect to the Raspberry Pi Debug board and the Raspberry Pi Pico W board to program it

 {: .note }
 These prerequisites are considered as a minimum baseline.
-Being well-versed with the aforementioned technologies and having the required hardware will ensure a seamless initial experience with the SidecarT board.
+Being well-versed with the aforementioned technologies and having the required hardware will ensure a seamless initial experience with the Multi-device board.

 ### Board Assembly
-Anyone with the requisite skills can opt to build their own SidecarT board.
+Anyone with the requisite skills can opt to build their own Multi-device board.
 The schematics needed to assemble the board can be found in the [Github repository](https://github.com/sidecartridge/atarist-sidecart-raspberry-pico/tree/main/schematics).
 It provides detailed blueprints to guide users through the assembly process.

 However, it is worth noting that acquiring the board through our [online shop](https://store.sidecartridge.com) is likely to be both cheaper and more convenient, given the complexities involved in assembling the board.

 {: .warning }
-Assembling the board independently can be a rewarding and enriching learning experience for those who are interested in a hands-on approach to understanding the intricate workings of the SidecarT board.
+Assembling the board independently can be a rewarding and enriching learning experience for those who are interested in a hands-on approach to understanding the intricate workings of the Multi-device board.
 Obviously, it is not recommended for those who are new to hardware development.